DataStax-Examples/connecting-to-database-with-nodejs/README.md

 * To demonstrate how to specify at runtime between a standard (DSE/DDAC/C*) client configuration and an Apollo configuration for the same application.

 ## Project Layout
-*[app.js](app.js) - The main application file which contains all the logic to switch between the configurations
+* [app.js](app.js) - The main application file which contains all the logic to switch between the configurations

 ## How this Sample Works
 This sample uses environment variables to specify the configuration parameters and whether to use a standard (DSE/DDAC/C*) configuration or an Apollo configuration.
 All the logic to switch between the configurations occurs in the `getClientConfiguration` function.
 * If you specify the `USEAPOLLO` environment variable:
-   	* The process's environment variables are checked to see that `DBUSERNAME`, `DBPASSWORD`, `SECURECONNECTBUNDLEPATH`, and `KEYSPACE` exist
+   	* The environment variables are checked to see that `DBUSERNAME`, `DBPASSWORD`, `SECURECONNECTBUNDLEPATH`, and `KEYSPACE` exist
 		* If they exist then the Apollo connection is created
 		* If they do not exist then an error is thrown
 * If you so not specify the `USEAPOLLO` environment variable:
-   	* The process's environment variables are checked to see that `CONTACTPOINTS` and `DATACENTER` exist
+   	* The environment variables are checked to see that `CONTACTPOINTS` and `DATACENTER` exist
 		* If they exist then the standard connection is created
 		* If they do not exist then an error is thrown
 		* If `DBUSERNAME` and `DBPASSWORD` exist then credentials are added to the configuration